Short Courses / Acting

 Course InformationType: Beginners

-Taught by leading professionals, many of whom also teach on the Foundation Diploma in Acting and Theatre and the Bachelor in Acting undergraduate courses at The Lir Academy, the Junior Academy will provide practical experience in Voice (projection, breathing techniques, dialect etc), Acting and Movement, the three cornerstones of conservatoire training and will ultimately provide a platform for further training in acting, theatre or drama.
+Junior Academy is taught by leading professionals, many of whom also teach on the Foundation Diploma in Acting and Theatre and the Bachelor in Acting undergraduate courses at The Lir Academy.
+The Junior Academy provides practical experience in Voice (projection, breathing techniques, dialect etc), Acting and Movement, the three cornerstones of conservatoire training and will ultimately provide a platform for further training in acting, theatre or drama.

 A limited number of places are available on this programme in order to ensure that each student receives the maximum individual attention.

 The course curriculum includes training in voice, movement, dialect, acting, ensemble work, Stanislavski’s system and will culminate in a live performance open to family and friends of the participants.

 The cost of this course is €2,800 and can be paid for in instalments.
 This is available with Humm Finance.
 We can also offer instalment payment plans directly with us - so you have more options.
 Humm offers the possibility of paying off your course in smaller amounts over a longer period of time.
 Instalment payments directly with The Lir Acdemy require the payments to be made over the six months of the course in three amounts.

 There are a limited number of bursaries available for Junior Academy which can be applied for once a place has been offered.